Constitution & By-Laws:

 ARTICLE 2: NOMINATION OF BOARD MEMBERS AND OFFICERS

 The chair of the Board and the executive director of Kansas Business Hall of Fame will comprise the nomination committee.
 Nominees’ names may be submitted to the nominating committee by any Board member but must be submitted in time to forward the names of the nominees to the Board members in advance of the upcoming meeting for Board approval.
-The nomination committee will also nominate officers for the coming year.
-Officers will be voted upon by the Board of Directors of the Kansas Business Hall of Fame at the fall meeting.
 All nominees must subscribe to the basic goals of the Hall of Fame program.

 ARTICLE 3: TERM OF OFFICE OF BOARD MEMBERS